 Is one day enough for Athens?#

-It’s enough to see the highlights (Acropolis, museum, key neighborhoods) but not enough to explore deeply.
-One day leaves you wanting more — which is perfect motivation to return.
+It’s enough to see the highlights — Acropolis, museum, a great neighborhood, incredible food.
+It’s not enough to explore deeply.
+But one day leaves you wanting more, which is the best possible outcome.
+You’ll come back.

 What if I only have 4 hours?#